whatsupmailbox/whatsupmailbox.github.io/_posts/2016-06-29-Popsugar-Limited-Edition-Summer-2016-Review.md

 [![Open Box 2](http://whatsupmailbox.com/images/PopsugarLimitedEditionSummer2016OpenBox2.jpg)](http://popsugar-must-have.evyy.net/c/164125/198666/2706){:target="_blank"}

-Each item inside the box are individually wrapped with tissue paper and padding on some when it is needed.
+Each item inside the box are individually wrapped with tissue paper (and padding on some).
 This ensures minimal movement during shipping plus it also looks better.
 I give extra points to boxes who care how their packaging looks.

 <br>